 Arrhythmias

-Arrhythmias are abnormal heart rhythms that can be too fast, slow, or irregular.
-Some arrhythmias, like ventricular fibrillation, can be life-threatening and require immediate intervention.
+Arrhythmias are abnormal heart rhythms.
+The heart rhythms can be too fast, too slow, or irregular in rate.
+Some arrhythmias, like ventricular fibrillation, can be life-threatening and need immediate action.

 Signs and Symptoms: